Diagnosis of myocardial infarction: Cardiac markers

 Cardiac markers or cardiac enzymes are proteins that leak out of injured myocardial cells through their damaged cell membranes into the bloodstream.
 Until the 1980s, the enzymes SGOT and LDH were used to assess cardiac injury.
 Now, the markers most widely used in detection of MI are MB subtype of the enzyme creatine kinase and cardiac troponins T and I as they are more specific for myocardial injury.
 The cardiac troponins T and I which are released within 4–6 hours of an attack of MI and remain elevated for up to 2 weeks, have nearly complete tissue specificity and are now the preferred markers for assessing myocardial damage.

 Heart-type fatty acid binding protein is another marker, used in some home test kits.

 Elevated troponins in the setting of chest pain may accurately predict a high likelihood of a myocardial infarction in the near future.
 New markers such as glycogen phosphorylase isoenzyme BB are under investigation.
+Note that only the cardiac troponins are used clinically for myocardial infarction as creatine kinase adds little value in diagnosing MI while adding to system cost.

 The diagnosis of myocardial infarction requires two out of three components (history, ECG, and enzymes).
 When damage to the heart occurs, levels of cardiac markers rise over time, which is why blood tests for them are taken over a 24-hour period.
 Because these enzyme levels are not elevated immediately following a heart attack, patients presenting with chest pain are generally treated with the assumption that a myocardial infarction has occurred and then evaluated for a more precise diagnosis.